 Schedule, plan, and facilitate both Dean’s Forums, preceding the end of each academic semester in November and May, in a professional and respectful manner.

+Schedule, plan, and facilitate an Undergraduate Director’s Forum preceding the end of the academic semester in May, in a professional and respectful manner.

 Organize graduation jackets for the graduating cohort by collaborating with the University of Toronto Bookstore.